CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 ### Feedback-loops
-If one reads and write to the same texture with some deformations in between, we can simulate a [video feedback loop](https://en.wikipedia.org/wiki/Video_feedback), where one points a camera to a screen that displays the image that the camera records:
+If one reads and writes to the same texture with some deformations in between, we can simulate a [video feedback loop](https://en.wikipedia.org/wiki/Video_feedback), where one points a camera to a screen that displays the image that the camera records:
 ```cindyscript
 offset = 0.02*(cos(seconds()), sin(seconds()));
 factor = 0.9+.05*sin(seconds());